S-eyram/S-eyram/README.md

 - 👋 Hi, I’m @S-eyram
-- 👀 I’m interested in Data Science, Analytics, and Cumputational Science and Engineering.
+- 👀 I’m interested in Data Science, Analytics, Process Systems Engineering, and Cumputational Science & Engineering.
 - 🌱 I’m currently learning Python for Data Science and Power BI for Data Visualization and Analytics
 - 💞️ I’m looking to collaborate on Data Science projects with realtime/ real life impacts
 - 📫 How to reach me: eyramsteffan@gmail.com/ www.linkedin.com/in/steffan-eyram-ankrah-03b474169/ +233241045422